 - Anti-Bullying Policy

-- RE curriculum revised - celebrating religious differences to challenge issues of prejudice and intolerance.
+- RE curriculum revised - continue to celebrate various religious differences to challenge issues of prejudice and intolerance.

 - Children visited various places of worship in the year including visits to a Hindu Temple, the Anglican Cathedral, Sikh Temple, Buddhist meditation and a Mosque.